 Publishers today are not battling with each other for their audience’s attention, but rather are competing with YouTube, TikTok, Reels, and Netflix in an ongoing competition for consumer engagement.
 Luckily for publishers, a comprehensive solution is not impossible to find.
 A study conducted by Wistia pointed out that people spend 2.6 times more time on websites with video than those without.
 Offering quality, brand-safe video content that provides relevant information to your audience is an effective way to increase consumer engagement that can be monetized through the ongoing shift of dollars from traditional media to digital video.

 STN Video has conducted internal case studies to monitor the revenue performance of publishers leveraging our digital video platform.
 Las Vegas Review-Journal saw a year-over-year increase of 536% in revenue and 41% in monthly page views through the implementation of the STN player.

 Jim Prather, Executive Director of Digital Programming for the Las Vegas Review-Journal, stated “Our number one priority at the Review-Journal is delivering quality content to our readers.
 STN Video plays a key part in our content strategy by delivering the best possible video content to keep our readers up-to-date and informed, and at the same time, has driven impressive results”.

 STN Video’s objective has always been to provide publisher-focused digital video content, world-class OVP technology, and monetization solutions tailor-made to your business.
 We are always eager to talk to current and potential partners to see how we can help you grow.
-Reach us here to learn more.
+Contact us to learn more or get started.